 Marijuana is the most commonly used and abused the illicit drug in the United States.
-Although some states have decriminalized recreational marijuana use, marijuana possession is still illegal under federal law.
-Despite its legal status, nearly 70% of Americans have tried marijuana at least once in their lifetime.
-Over 3 million Americans are estimated to use marijuana daily, making it a widely used recreational drug.
+Although a fair number of states have decriminalized recreational marijuana use, marijuana possession is still technically illegal under federal law.
+Regardless of its legal or illegal status, nearly 70% of Americans have tried marijuana at least once in their lifetime.
+Over three million Americans are estimated to use marijuana daily, making it a widely used recreational drug.
 And, even more than that will go through weed withdrawal.

 While marijuana use is prevalent in the United States, many people think that marijuana is not addictive.
 Unfortunately, THC, the main chemical in marijuana that produces intoxication, can be addictive.
-Although marijuana addiction and dependency may not result in severe withdrawal, weed withdrawal can occur when you stop using which is why many turn to a marijuana addiction treatment program.
+Although marijuana addiction and dependency may not result in severe withdrawal, weed withdrawal can occur when you stop using which is why many turn to a marijuana addiction treatment program or synthetic marijuana addiction rehab.

 What is Marijuana Dependency?